 Burak Özdemir is a composer, bassoonist and director.
 He studied historical performance and composition at The Juilliard School, University of the Arts Berlin and at the Istanbul Conservatory.
 In 2008 he founded Musica Sequenza in New York; an ensemble which stands for the innovation of baroque music and intercultural production.
-In 2010 he moved back to Berlin, where he practices new performance modalities through self-developed methods. Özdemir has created internationally renowned productions such as “The New Four Seasons” and “Silent Cantata” as well as the immersive sound installation series “Transmute”.
+In 2010 Burak moved back to Berlin, where he practices new performance modalities through self-developed methods.
+Burak has created internationally renowned productions such as “The New Four Seasons” and “Bach : The Silent Cantata” as well as the immersive sound installation series “Transmute”.

-In 2014 Özdemir received a commission by the Grand Palais Museum Paris to compose music for the “Velazquez” world tour exhibition.
-The work was curated and filmed by Karim Ainouz, which later became an international DVD release on Arte Edition.
+In 2014 Burak received a commission by the Grand Palais Museum Paris to compose music for the “Diego Velazquez” world tour exhibition.
+The work was curated and filmed by Karim Ainouz, which later became an international DVD release on Arte Edition France.

-In 2018 Özdemir was commissioned by the Stadttheater Schaffhausen for his choreographic oratorio “Atlas Passion”; an interdisciplinary Bach production for voice, baroque orchestra, modern dance, video sculptures and light- and costume design.
+In 2018 Burak was commissioned by the Stadttheater Schaffhausen for his choreographic oratorio “Atlas Passion”; an interdisciplinary Bach production for voice, baroque orchestra, modern dance, video sculptures and light- and costume design.
 Over hundred artists performed in this production.